CyanEngineer/PokemonRandomizer/README.md

 - ~~If forms are enabled, display a random one of them.~~
 - ~~Also show a list of all the alternative forms to choose from (selectable)~~
 - Try to see if I can postpone displaying until all images are loaded (form border too)
+- Consider using pokemon_v2_pokemon instead of pokemon_v2_pokemonspecies
+  - Pros
+    - More modular filtering
+    - Managable evolution chains for the regional disasters
+      - Can be done by checking evolution chain of the form, I guess
+  - Cons
+    - Pokemon with many forms are more likely to show up (e.g. charizard has 4)
+      - This can probably be remedied somehow
+    - Managing the connection between forms
+      - Dex number?

 ### Sprite selection
 - ~~Choose a sprite to display out of the sprites available in PokéAPI~~